CHTC/Presentations/2025-06-06-kingfisher-toward-explicit-space.md

 - Pelican
 description: Justin Hiemstra discusses scheduled storage, the core idea we're exploring with Kingfisher.
-He further discusses Pelican and how it discovers namespaces, how Local/remote policies are joined to populate a Lot DB and how XRootD tracks usage statistics for a Lot DB.
+He further discusses Pelican and how it discovers namespaces, how Local or remote policies are joined to populate a Lot DB and how XRootD tracks usage statistics for a Lot DB.
 image: null
 keywords: